 Explore this page to learn about:

-For net metering, excess energy generated by solar customers that exceeds their own consumption will be credited to their bill at the 2025 Annual Renewable Net-Metered Rate of $0.0710 per kWh (down from $0.1045 in 2024).
+For net metering, excess energy generated by solar customers that exceeds their own consumption over a monthly billing cycle (calculation takes place per monthly billing cycle) will be credited to their bill at the 2026 Annual Renewable Net-Metered Rate of 3.99 cents per kWh for that billing cycle.

-For direct generation, energy generated and sold directly to EWEB will be purchased at the 2025 Annual Renewable Generation Purchase Rate (Purchased Power and RECs) of $0.0768 per kWh (down from $0.1102 in 2024).
+For direct generation, energy generated and sold directly to EWEB will be purchased at the 2026 Annual Renewable Generation Purchase Rate (Purchased Power and RECs) of 6.34 cents per kWh.

 How rates are calculated

-Starting in 2026, EWEB will transition to an avoided cost methodology to determine solar compensation rates.
+Starting in 2026, EWEB transitioned to an avoided cost methodology to determine solar compensation rates.
 This approach measures the actual cost savings EWEB achieves by purchasing customer-generated solar energy and ensures solar customers receive rates that reflect the actual value of energy sold to the utility.

 Why the change?